This post is the first in the series of the Magento 2 Admin Panel guide. In this one, we’ll make our acquaintance with store’s admin and learn about:

 Here you’ll need to fill in four sections of new Magento 2 store options:

 State Options.
 Some countries postal rules require specifying Sender country in order to calculate taxes.
-In case in your country this field is not required, you can easily omit it.
+In case this field is not required in your country, you can easily omit it.

 Locale Options.
 Here you can leave Weight unit, First day of week and Weekend days at their default value by ticking the Use system value or setting it up yourself.